 This brings us full circle to any other giving that reflects the love of Jesus.
 For example, the Jerusalem collection showed Christian care to the ancient world (1 Corinthians 16:1-4; 2 Corinthians 8-9).

-This text was originally part of Purposeful Living: Financial Wisdom for All of Life, compiled by Gary G. Hoag and Tim Macready.
+This text was adapted from Purposeful Living: Financial Wisdom for All of Life, compiled by Gary G. Hoag and Tim Macready.